-The most recent post-marketing safety report from December 2022 includes an estimate of over 50 million patients who have received vonoprazan in Japan and other countries in Asia since its launch.
+The most recent post-marketing safety report from December 2023 includes a worldwide cumulative estimate of over 60 million patients who have received vonoprazan since its launch in 2015.
 Based on the post-marketing experience, the clinically significant adverse reactions section of the Japanese prescribing information for vonoprazan was updated to include shock, anaphylaxis, hepatic impairment, skin reactions such as toxic epidermal necrolysis, Steven-Johnson syndrome, and erythema multiforme; and events of pancytopenia, agranulocytosis, leukocytopenia, and thrombocytopenia.
 The incidence of these reactions was considered extremely rare (less than 1 in 100,000 patients) and a causal relationship to vonoprazan could not be ruled out.
 Although serious hepatic adverse events have been observed among patients exposed to vonoprazan in Japan in the post-marketing setting, these cases were typically confounded by comorbidities or other concomitant medications and believed to be idiosyncratic reactions.
-Post-marketing safety data, including the December 2022 post-marketing safety report, has been submitted to the PMDA.
-Moreover, the four year interim results from the VISION trial, a five year randomized, open-label, multicenter study conducted by Takeda evaluating the long-term efficacy and safety of vonoprazan compared with the PPI lansoprazole in patients with EE, further demonstrate that the safety profile of vonoprazan is generally comparable to lansoprazole.
+Post-marketing safety data, including the December 2023 post-marketing safety report, has been submitted to the Pharmaceuticals and Medical Devices Agency.
+Moreover, the final results from the VISION trial, a five-year randomized, open-label, multicenter study conducted by Takeda evaluating the long-term efficacy and safety of vonoprazan compared with the PPI lansoprazole in patients with EE, further demonstrate that the safety profile of vonoprazan is generally comparable to lansoprazole.